 On 17 March, the government announced that homeowners who are up to date with their payments can apply from a three-month payment holiday on their mortgage.
 A day later, this policy was extended to buy-to-let mortgages.

-On 22 May, the FCA announced proposals to extend mortgage holiday availability to the end of October.
-This would mean those who haven’t already applied for a mortgage holiday would have until 31 October to do so, and those who already have a three month mortgage holiday may be able to get it extended up to six months.
+On 2 June, the FCA confirmed mortgage holidays will be available to the end of October.
+This means those who haven’t already applied for a mortgage holiday now have until 31 October to do so, and those who already have a three month mortgage holiday can get it extended for a further three months if required.

 Borrowers can apply for the holiday by contacting their lender and self-certifying that their income will be directly or indirectly affected by the coronavirus pandemic.